markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

 ```
 in the backend/server.js file and make sure you have 2 collections called "users" and "favs".

+The code has been tested on Windows 11 using the browsers Brave, Micorsoft Edge and LibreWolf.

 ## Check node version